nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The `EVENT_INDEX` refers to the index number shown in the displayed event list.
 * The `EVENT_INDEX` must be **a positive integer** 1, 2, 3, …, and it must be within the range of the event list index.
 This command is invalid if `EVENT_INDEX` is a non-positive integer.
 * The `STATISTIC_TYPE` refers to the type of statistical data being generated and it must take one of the following values:
-  * `a` generate a pie chart showing the distribution of ages across age groups
+  * `a` generate a pie chart showing the distribution of ages across age groups.
+Each age group has a 5-year age range.
-  * `g` generate a pie chart showing the distribution of genders
+  * `g` generate a pie chart showing the distribution of genders, separating them into either `Male` or `Female` categories.

 Example:
 * `makeStats 1 t/g` generates gender statistics of the persons tagged to the 1st event in the event list